 Most of the tourist stores and restaurants are located along the Embarcadero.
 Stores sell everything from seashells to fine art.
 The Embarcadero is also where you can rent kayaks, book a harbor tour, or go whale watching.

-If you are hungry, there are plenty of bayfront restaurants serving fresh local seafood.
+If you are hungry, plenty of bayfront restaurants serve fresh local seafood.
 Prices range from inexpensive to moderate.
-Take a walk along the Embarcadero and check out the prices before you decide on where to eat.
+Take a walk along the Embarcadero and check the prices before deciding where to eat.

 Giovanni’s Fresh Fish Market

-Giovanni’s Fresh Fish Market is a local favorite and serves up some of the best seafood along the central coast.
+Giovanni’s Fresh Fish Market is a local favorite and serves some of the best seafood along the central coast.
 Another excellent choice is The Great American Fish Company, which has a mesquite grill in a window where you can watch your fish being cooked.

 Virg’s Landing Sports Fishing

 Virg’s Landing offers deep-sea fishing, day trips, and overnight fishing trips from Morro Bay Harbor.
 Virg’s also offer seasonal whale watching trips.
-Check out the fishing gear at its tackle shop before you go on your next fishing trip.
+Check out the fishing gear at its tackle shop before going on your next fishing trip.
 1169 Market Ave.

-Rent a Kayak Explore the Morro Bay Estuary
+Rent a Kayak and Explore the Morro Bay Estuary

 Kayak rentals- explore 15 miles of protected waters in the beautiful Morro Bay Estuary.
-Several outfitters rent out kayak and canoes.
+Several outfitters rent out kayaks and canoes.
 Kayak Horizons 551 Embarcadero, Morro Bay.
 Kayak Shack at the state park, and Sub Sea Tours (kayaks and whale watching) 699 Embarcadero # 9.

 Visit Morro Rock

 At one time, the rock was surrounded by water.
-Visitors can drive up to the around, but climbing is not permitted.
-Morro Rock is a California Historical Landmark and is considered sacred by the Salinan and Chumash tribes.
+Visitors can drive up the around, but climbing is not permitted.
+Morro Rock is a California Historical Landmark considered sacred by the Salinan and Chumash tribes.

 Morro Bay Museum of Natural History

-The Museum of Natural History overlooks Morro Bay, which is both a State and National Estuary.
-The museum houses a variety of exhibits that illustrate Morro Bay’s geology and oceanography, as well as its cultural history and early Native American life.
+The Museum of Natural History overlooks Morro Bay, a State and National Estuary.
+The museum houses various exhibits that illustrate Morro Bay’s geology and oceanography, as well as its cultural history and early Native American life.

 Take a Harbor Cruise